 Health and business leaders strongly oppose the expanded vaccine exemptions. (iStock | Getty Images)

 This story was updated Jan.
-5, 2022 at 4 p.m. to correct the number of hospitalized patients.
+24, 2022 at 5 p.m. with additional information from the Department of Health and Human Services and to correct the name of the department’s staff member.

 Our stories may be republished online or in print under Creative Commons license CC BY-NC-ND 4.0.
 We ask that you edit only for style or to shorten, provide proper attribution and link to our web site.
 Please see our republishing guidelines for use of photos and graphics.